Excess Credit Hours Policy

 99-Hour Rule

-Graduate students enrolled in the Nursing Ph.D. program may not exceed total of 99 attempted hours (including earned) in pursuit of the degree.
-Hours beyond that critical number are unfunded by the state, and so the health science center assesses non-resident tuition to recuperate the loss of funds and costs associated with educating these unfunded students.
+Graduate students enrolled in the Nursing Ph.D. program may not exceed 99 total attempted hours in pursuit of the degree, including hours successfully completed and earned.
+Hours beyond that critical number are unfunded by the state, and so UT San Antonio Health Science Center assesses non-resident tuition to recuperate the loss of funds and costs associated with educating these unfunded students.

 130-Hour Rule

-Graduate students enrolled in other Ph.D. programs, including those in The Graduate School of Biomedical Sciences, may not exceed total of 130 attempted hours (including earned) in pursuit of the degree.
+Graduate students enrolled in other Ph.D. programs, including those in The Graduate School of Biomedical Sciences, may not exceed 130 total attempted hours in pursuit of the degree, including hours successfully completed and earned.
 This includes dissertation and research hours, among others.
-Hours beyond that critical number are unfunded by the state, and so the health science center assesses non-resident tuition to recuperate the loss of funds and costs associated with educating these unfunded students.
+Hours beyond that critical number are unfunded by the state, and so UT San Antonio Health Science Center assesses non-resident tuition to recuperate the loss of funds and costs associated with educating these unfunded students.

 Students’ Responsibilities